Mr-Kotlet/Granite-GNOME-Theme/README.md

-# Granite-GTK-Theme
+# Granite GNOME Theme
-A visually pleasant and versatile GTK theme based on [Marble Shell](https://www.gnome-look.org/p/1977647).
+A visually pleasant and versatile GNOME theme based on [Marble Shell](https://www.gnome-look.org/p/1977647).
 This is a personal project and is not intended to copy the Marble theme.

 ## Extensions needed